godaddy/gasket/docs/upgrade-to-7.md

 Update Cypress version to 12.3.0. [(#660)]

-## Set Docusaraus as The Default Docs Generator
+## Set Docusaurus as The Default Docs Generator

 Replace `docsify` with `docusaurus` for gasket docs. [(#673)]